Zarifzz/Landing-page/README.md

-# basic-frontend-ex
+# Landing page only html & css
-Simply just a website for looks
+A website with no functionality and only using html and css; for practice and made from TOP